Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 And then, when Tooko used the *‘warp drive’* it sped away behind them like a startled bibtaw and vanished.
 Just another light among all the others.

-“...Two kilolights,” Tooko announced.
-“Minimum safe distance is one parsec.
-ETA… fourteen hours, eighteen minutes.”
+"...Two kilolights," Tooko announced.
+"Minimum safe distance is one parsec.
+ETA… fourteen hours, eighteen minutes."

 That was… a longer wait than Ferd had really wanted.
 Frasier seemed to see his thoughts, there, and gave him a smile.

-“Hurry up and wait,” he said.
-“No’ exactly fun, is it?”
+"Hurry up and wait," he said.
+"No’ exactly fun, is it?"

 Ferd stood up and found himself restlessly bouncing on his feet.
-“No. But Tooko ship-knowings keep us safe, yes?”
+"No. But Tooko ship-knowings keep us safe, yes?"

-“Got to take it slow,” Tooko explained.
-“Too fast and we make ripples.
-Too many ripples, and they’ll catch us.”
+"Got to take it slow," Tooko explained.
+"Too fast and we make ripples.
+Too many ripples, and they’ll catch us."

 Tumik nodded wisely.
-“All best things in life, take slow…”
+"All best things in life, take slow…"

-“Not *everything,”* Frasier disagreed.
+"Not *everything,"* Frasier disagreed.

-“What is best when done fast?”
+"What is best when done fast?"

-“Driving, drinking and pulling, mate.”
+"Driving, drinking and pulling, mate."

-“I hope none of those at once.”
+"I hope none of those at once."

-“Hey, drinking and going out on the pull go hand-in-hand.”
+"Hey, drinking and going out on the pull go hand-in-hand."

-“That explains the fuckin’ goblins you keep waking up next to…” Rees chuckled.
+"That explains the fuckin’ goblins you keep waking up next to…" Rees chuckled.

-“Fuck off, mister *‘Happily Married...’* how is Rhoswen anyway?”
+"Fuck off, mister *‘Happily Married...’* how is Rhoswen anyway?"

-“She’s good.
-Thanks for asking.”
+"She’s good.
+Thanks for asking."

 Ferd sighed, put the seeing-stone away, and flomped over onto the bed.
 There were only so many things he could do while waiting.
 He could work out, or he could sleep, or he could wrestle, or he could play Professor Daniel’s learning-games on his extra-strong thinking-stone.